Integralist/integralist.co.uk/pages/resume/index.md

   **Impact**: This proposal document kick-started a new initiative to ensure Terraform is treated as a first-class citizen within the Fastly ecosystem.

-- **What**: Redesigned internal boilerplate project used for create new Go services at Fastly.\
+- **What**: Redesigned internal boilerplate project used for creating new Go services at Fastly.\
   **Why**: As part of my work within a new team (although I was the sole engineer for quite a while) I needed to get a new API application onboarded